Azure-Samples/active-directory-cordova-graphapi/README.md

 # NativeClient-GraphAPI-Cordova

-This sample demonstrates the usage of the AAD Graph plugin for [Apache Cordova](https://cordova.apache.org/) to build an Apache Cordova app for managing an Azure Active Directory via Graph API.
+This sample demonstrates the usage of the AAD Graph plugin for [Apache Cordova](https://cordova.apache.org/) to build an Apache Cordova app for managing an Azure Active Directory via [AAD Graph API](https://msdn.microsoft.com/en-us/library/azure/hh974476.aspx).

 This sample solution demonstrates the usage of the AAD Graph plugin for [Apache Cordova](https://cordova.apache.org/) to build an Apache Cordova app, targeting several different platforms with a single code base.
 The application signs users in with Azure Active Directory (AAD), using the Active Directory Authentication Library (ADAL) plugin for Cordova to obtain a JWT access token through the OAuth 2.0 protocol.
 The access token is sent to AAD's Graph API to authenticate the user and obtain information about users, groups and applications.
 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).